1. Find your niche

 With each release, test what works and what doesn’t work.
 A measure is a statistical analysis of your product.
-How many returning users do you have? how many new acquisitions have you had in the past week?
-What features is your customer complaining about?
-What features the customers like the most?
+How many returning users do you have?
+How many new acquisitions have you had in the past week?
+What features are your customers complaining about?
+What features do the customers like the most?

 9. Be Lean